 Lacks extras: Multi-touch, Blu-ray, TV tuner, etc

-Apple's new high-end 27-inch iMacs (late 2009) are the first all-in-one PCs to use Intel's latest Core i5 and Core i7 processors.
+Apple's new high-end 27-inch iMacs--released late 2009--are the first all-in-one PCs to use Intel's latest Core i5 and Core i7 processors.
 We can tell you it was worth the wait.

-The Core i5 features a technology Intel calls Turbo Boost.
+Core i7 features a technology Intel calls Turbo Boost.
 If an application isn't using every available core, the cores that are idle shut off, and the active cores speed up.
-According to Apple, this allows the processor to run up to 20 percent faster under heavy workloads; that translates to 3.2GHz in this iMac.
+According to Apple, this allows the processor to run up to 20 percent faster under heavy workloads; that translates to 3.46GHz in this iMac.

-Armed with 4GB of DDR3-1066 RAM, a 1-terabyte hard disk, and a 512MB ATI Radeon HD 4850 graphics chip, the Core i5 iMac scored a blazing 123 in our WorldBench 6 general performance benchmark.
-That's only 5 percent behind the $2200 Core i7 iMac's score of 128, and 10 percent faster than the previous high-end 24-inch, 3.06GHz iMac that had cost $2200 earlier this year.
+Armed with 4GB of DDR3-1066 RAM, a 1-terabyte hard disk, and a 512MB ATI Radeon HD 4850 graphics chip, the Core i7 iMac scored a category-leading 128 in our WorldBench 6 general performance benchmark.
+That's 15 percent faster than the previous high-end 24-inch, 3.06GHz iMac that had cost $2200 earlier this year, and about 5 percent faster than the new $2000 iMac (27-inch/Core i5).
 Macworld's Speedmark tests showed a 16 percent difference between the Core i5 and Core i7 under OS X.

 High-definition video looks beautiful on the iMac's 27-inch (2560-by-1440 resolution) display.
 And games purr along, too.
-Our gaming tests of the Core i5 and Core i7 iMacs (which, other than the processor, have identical specifications) returned largely identical results that blow away other all-in-one PCs.
+Our gaming tests of the Core i7 and Core i5 iMacs (which, other than the processor, have identical specifications) returned largely identical results that blow away other all-in-one PCs.
 For instance: 134, 112, and 72 frames per second in our Unreal Tournament 3 tests (run at 1024 by 768, 1680 by 1050, and 1920 by 1200; high-quality settings turned on).
-The next best gaming performance came from the Gateway One ZX6810-01.
+The next best gaming performance comes from the Gateway One ZX6810-01.
 It managed 71 fps to the iMac's 112 fps in the same test.